Individual Counseling

 Bible Verses About Fear To Help You Address It

 There’s a whole season in the American calendar that’s dedicated to fear.
 Around Halloween, we dress up in costumes and some of them are quite scary.
 We decorate our front lawns to look like spooky castles.
 In theaters, on television, and on our streaming services, there’s plenty of fare for the horror aficionado.
 Why do we want to scare ourselves so much?
 There’s a line of reasoning that says that we simulate fear in controlled environments because fear feels exciting when it activates our fight-or-flight response.
 Our routinized behavior can feel boring, so being scared makes us feel more alert and aware.
+Valencia Christian Counseling helps individuals understand and manage fear and anxiety in a healthy, faith-based way, offering guidance rooted in biblical wisdom.
 When we’re scared, we focus on the here and now, and we aren’t preoccupied with what needs to happen tomorrow or with what happened yesterday.
 When we know we’re safe, those feelings of fear can be interpreted as a positive experience.
 Making it through scary but safe activities can help you feel like you can take on whatever the world throws at you.
 When it comes to getting scared in simulated environments, we can find pleasure in those experiences.
 However, while this kind of scary-but-fun fear has that component of fun, our other fears aren’t so pleasurable.
 Why do we fear?
 Why is it that we feel fear, and why isn’t that regular type of fear fun in any kind of way?
 The difference between the scary-but-fun type of fear and our everyday fears is that the latter doesn’t have a safety net beneath it.
 It’s all tight rope, and a sheer drop beneath.
-What is unknown and is out of our control is often what we find most fearful, and we get scared in our everyday lives precisely because we know that we’re not safe.
-The scares aren’t contained in the frame of the movie or [...]
+What is unknown and is out of our control is often what we find most fearful, and we get scared in [...]

 Comments Off on Bible Verses About Fear To Help You Address It